 “Like performing and articulating music, we are meant to develop our relationship with God so that we can perform mercy and articulate love to all of humanity.”

-Listen to Notre Dame junior Lacey Silvestri tell the story of being schooled in the grace of attentiveness through her impatience with playing piano.
+Visit here to listen to Notre Dame junior Lacey Silvestri tell the story of being schooled in the grace of attentiveness through her impatience with playing piano.
+Subscribe to the free Stories of Grace podcast on iTunes U and receive automatic notifications when a new story is published.
 The full text of Lacey’s reflection is below.

 We all have bad habits.
 Nail biting, hair twirling, maybe midnight snacking… regardless of what your habit is, this isn’t a foreign concept.
 And like anyone else, I too have my own bad habit, and it’s being inattentive…especially in prayer.
 And if I could go back and pinpoint just where this bad habit started, I think it’s safe to say that it all began at my childhood piano lessons.

 Now I started taking piano lessons when I was three, and ten years later I finally convinced my parents to let me quit.
 As you can probably tell, I never liked my lessons.
 Every time I ever walked into class with my teacher Mrs. Heajin, I pretty much only had one of two things in mind: One, wondering how angry she’d be that I had neglected to practice for the entire week, or two, wondering if my crush at school would think it was super awesome that I knew how to play the song “Hey Jude” on the piano.